WebFiori/docs/introduction.md

 ### Theming

 The framework gives developers the option to use themes.
-The main use of themes is to have a unified look and feel in all web pages of the application.
+The main use of themes is to have a unified look and feel in all pages of the application.
 Inside every class that represent a web page, the only thing that developers must do to change the whole UI is to use its name.
 In addition to changing the whole user interface, themes can act as plugins that provide additional functionality to the application.

 ```php
 use webfiori\framework\Page;